Installation

 To install Syne Tune from pip, you can simply do:

-For development, or for using the benchmarking framework to run many experiments in parallel, you need to install Syne Tune from source:
+For development, you need to install Syne Tune from source:

 git clone https://github.com/awslabs/syne-tune.git